 Jack Daleske is the manager of the Roger B. Chaffee Planetarium at Grand Rapids Public Museum.
 Jack graduated from Bradley University with a strong belief in the mission of public education.
 He is a member of the Grand Rapids Amateur Astronomical Association and the Great Lakes Planetarium Association.
 Before coming to Grand Rapids, he worked as a planetarium educator at Peoria Riverfront Museum where he created new programs on topics as varied as electromagnetism and art history.
 Today, his goal is to leverage planetarium technology to create engaging and inspiring educational experiences for everyone.

 Dr. Gipson is a professor of physics at GVSU, where she served as department chair for 5 years.
 Her expertise is in physical acoustics, and she frequently mentors undergraduate physics majors on research projects.
 As a staunch believer in the transformative power of education, Karen engages in extensive K12 outreach and particularly enjoys teaching conceptual courses on topics such as sound & light, relativity theory, and science & science fiction.
 She also teaches in the Brooks College of Interdisciplinary Studies at GVSU, and she sees the interdisciplinary aspects of space exploration as an exciting way to engage diverse learners of all ages.

-Dr. Rhodes is the Chair of the Biomedical Engineering Program at Grand Valley State University and her expertise is in biomedical signal modeling and advanced image processing techniques.
+Dr. Rhodes is the Graduate Program Director in the School of Engineering at Grand Valley State University and her expertise is in biomedical signal modeling and advanced image processing techniques.
 Her collaborative work includes analysis of EEG and ECoG signals to model mechanisms of epilepsy with neurosurgeons at Spectrum Health and analyzing neural correlates of postural stability from EMG signals with researchers in the Biomechanics Performance Laboratory.
 Samhita has a deep and abiding love for all things space related and her hope is that Roger That becomes the go-to place for space nerds everywhere.